1. Introduction: The Bio-Acoustic Paradigm

 • Constraint: Must never block.
 No Mutexes, no memory allocation.

-• Update Cycle: When analysis is complete, it sends the updated Harmonicity data back to the main loop via a lock-free SPSC channel.
+• Update Cycle: When analysis is complete, it sends the updated Landscape snapshot back to the worker thread via a bounded SPSC channel.

 4. App/GUI Thread (Main):